mliebelt/lichess-viewer-wp/readme.txt

 = Where can I find more information about the implementation? =

-Have a look at the GitHub repository https://github.com/mliebelt/lichess-viewer-wp and look there at the file `package.json` to get hints how to develop the plugin then.
+Have a look at the GitHub repository https://github.com/mliebelt/pgn-viewer-for-lichess and look there at the file `package.json` to get hints how to develop the plugin then.

 == Screenshots ==

 1. Example for use of lpgnv, theme=light, orientation=black
+2. Example with default orientation and theme, with some complex position showing variations.
+3. Game of the month December 2024 from Lichess, directly taken.
+Shows players, their rating, later times spent, ...

 == Changelog ==